neryuuk/devices-api/README.md

 Given the default port (`3005`) for running the application, the API documentation is available at [localhost:3005/docs](http://localhost:3005/docs)

+## TO-DO

+A few improvements to be considered for the next iterations of the application:

+- [] Authentication
+- [] Pagination
+- [] Caching
+- [] Configuration through ConfigModule, to be injected where needed
+- [] Implementation of fields like `created_at` and `deleted_at` throughout all entities for better auditing

 ## License

 Nest is [MIT licensed](https://github.com/nestjs/nest/blob/master/LICENSE).